Wednesday, 30 November 2011

 Waterproof Monk

-- Six-inch banana slugs that got snarled in my robe while I was meditating and then snotted out a plate-sized patch of slime all over it and my zabuton while panicking.
+- Six-inch banana slugs that got snarled in my robe while I was meditating, then panicked and snotted out a plate-sized patch of slime all over it and my zabuton.

-- The same going "squish!", rather dramatically, underfoot when I crawled out at 0300 to pee.
+- The same going "squish!" rather dramatically underfoot when I crawled out of bed at 0300 to pee.

-- Mildew covering even the nylon effects stored in my tent.
+- Mildew covering everything, even the nylon effects, stored in my tent.

 - The inability to launder clothing or bedding, because I couldn't dry it.